Public at risk of discrimination from online behavioural advertising, says Oxford legal expert

 Professor Wachter makes the case that (indirect) discrimination in online behavioural advertising is typically very subtle.
-For example, someone might have many LGBT+ friends on Facebook and is not aware that their own sexual orientation can be inferred based on their circle of friends.
-However, advertisers might use these – maybe inaccurate – assumptions (one might not identify as LBGT+) about someone’s’ sexuality and target or exclude them on that basis.
+For example, someone might have many LGBTQ+ friends on Facebook and is not aware that their own sexual orientation can be inferred based on their circle of friends.
+However, advertisers might use these – maybe inaccurate – assumptions (one might not identify as LBGTQ+) about someone’s’ sexuality and target or exclude them on that basis.
 This means both accurately and inaccurately profiled users potentially miss out on certain products and services based on their interests, habits or routines.

 In her article, ‘Affinity Profiling and Discrimination by Association in Online Behavioural Advertising’ forthcoming in Berkeley Technology Law Journal, Professor Wachter presents an alternative legal concept to address structural bias in online advertising.
 This includes the case for applying the concept of ‘discrimination by association’.

 Professor, Dr Sandra Wachter, Oxford Internet Institute, and author of the paper said:

 “Algorithms and digital technologies constantly collect data and evaluate us and sometimes make life changing decisions such as credit, housing and employment.
 Advertisements play a crucial part in this in that they inform us about goods and services, opportunities, products or nudge us into certain behaviours.